syncfusion-content/blazor-docs/blazor/diagram/symbol-palette.md

                           SymbolHeight="80" SymbolWidth="80">
 </SfSymbolPaletteComponent>
 ```
+You can download a complete working sample from [GitHub](https://github.com/SyncfusionExamples/Blazor-Diagram-Examples/tree/main/UG-Samples/SymbolPalette)

 ### Add node to palette
 [SymbolWidth](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Diagram.SymbolPalette.SfSymbolPaletteComponent.html#Syncfusion_Blazor_Diagram_SymbolPalette_SfSymbolPaletteComponent_SymbolWidth) and [SymbolHeight](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Diagram.SymbolPalette.SfSymbolPaletteComponent.html#Syncfusion_Blazor_Diagram_SymbolPalette_SfSymbolPaletteComponent_SymbolHeight) properties of the SfSymbolPaletteComponent should be defined to render the symbol(node, connector or nodegroup) in the palette.
 The following code example illustrates how to add node to a palette.